Polymer/old-docs-site/resources/tooling-strategy.md

 ### Test your environment {#testgit}

-To check that your development environment is ready, try running the playground tool:
+To check that your development environment is ready, try running the designer tool:

     cd projects/designer
     bower install